Rice millers express fear, raise alarm over massive smuggling of foreign rice

 “While we praise the Nigerian Government on its efforts to ensure the growth in the Nigerian Rice sector, we are deeply concerned about the heavy rises in the smuggling of foreign rice into our markets all over the country through the and borders.

-“Millions of tonnes of smuggled rice is being offloaded at the following borders on daily basis without any interruption, or checks by customs and the security agencies for onward transportation into Nigeria markets, for example, Kano, Abuja, Kaduna, Jos, Lagos and several cities in the country.
-The boarders frequently used for the smuggling activities are: Babura, Kongolon, Ibadan, Oyo State, Seme, Owede, Benin and so many other illegal routes into the country.
+“Millions of tonnes of smuggled rice is being offloaded at the following borders on daily basis without any interruption, or checks by customs and the security agencies for onward transportation into Nigeria markets, for example, Kano, Abuja, Kaduna, Jos, Lagos, and several cities in the country.
+The borders frequently used for the smuggling activities are Babura, Kongolon, Ibadan, Oyo State, Seme, Owede, Benin and so many other illegal routes into the country.

 “At the moment at various markets in the country smuggled rice is openly displayed in shops.”